Poll: What new story should I feature an OC alongside on a near future, very-possible story? (: (Multiple answers are allowed!) Vote Now!

 PS I am a people-pleaser omg.
 Take advantage of me - tell me to check out your story, and 9/10 times I will.
 I can guarantee to read at least a chapter even though my attention span is of that of a rat.
 I will review everything and, depending on the content of your story, will be pretty thought-out and long.
 That being said, this is where the whole Canadian thing comes to an end.
 Honest, constructive criticism is always the way to go.

 With this said, I almost never browse through fanfiction leisurely.
 It's hypocritical and I thank God not everyone is like me but I find it unbelievably tedious at times to scroll through the endless amounts of absurd summaries that are so horribly written that I hope are meant to troll people.
 Maybe once in a while I'll go through something and realize that there's potential but a flaw here and there and I'll leave behind a comment.
 I'll review everything I read, regardless.
 When I do go through, it's usually with specific filters in mind.
+(Feel free to ask me about them, I just may find a new favourite!)

 I'm sorry if I come off arrogant and condescending and in no way do I think the things I write are superior in anyway but after seeing so many poorly-constructed, overdone, cliche summaries (e.g. 'What happens when a beautiful, mysterious girl comes along and everyone is suddenly in love with her?
 OCxEveryone.
 New author, be kind!!
 Please review!!' but with much more grammatical errors) I get sick of it.
 There are so many gems and fantastic stories out there, and it's my own fault but...(refer to the note On Fanfiction and you'll see why I don't really feel badly about it).